amzyei/lazyCat/README.md

 # LazyCat Terminal Emulator (Debian application)

-A terminal,
-We are focused on its lightness and speed!
-Finally, it can be a permanent terminal for you! this terminal, written in C and Gtk framework because HEIMDALLR must be SUPER lightweight.
+This lightweight and fast terminal, written in C and Gtk framework, is designed to be your permanent choice.

 SIZE: 19KB :D

 after compile!